satellytes/satellytes.com/data/pages/clients.md

 ### [Bank](#bank)

 For our bank client we develop key components of private and business customer interactions.
-With a team of frontend and backend developers, we work on topics such as the implementation of the online banking portal online banking portal, infrastructure and security.
+With a team of frontend and backend developers, we work on topics such as the implementation of the online banking portal, infrastructure and security.
 We use Angular and Java technologies for this.
-Since critical business area requires the highest level of quality, we also define extensive test packages as part of the test pyramid. test pyramid (unit, integration, E2E) and run them automatically at different levels.
+Since critical business area requires the highest level of quality, we also define extensive test packages as part of the test pyramid (unit, integration, E2E) and run them automatically at different levels.

 A modern banking portal also relies on a streamlined, up-to-date operating concept.
 We therefore deploy our UX/UI design experts and support the customer in conception and implementation.